-Today is Psihosavato, a day in a series of Saturdays set aside in the liturgical Greek Orthodox Calendar for the remembrance of those who have died.
+Today is Psihosavato, a day in a series of Saturdays set aside in the liturgical Greek Orthodox Calendar to remember those who have died.

-These days occur on designated Saturdays beforeand during the seasons of Lent and Easter: the first two are observed on the two Saturdays before Lent begin, , the third Saturday of Souls coincides with the first Saturday of Lent, and the fourth Soul Saturday takes place on the Saturday before Pentecost, the close of the Easter season.
+These days occur on designated Saturdays before and during the seasons of Lent and Easter: the first two are observed on the two Saturdays before Lent begins, the third Saturday of Souls coincides with the first Saturday of Lent, and the fourth Soul Saturday takes place on the Saturday before Pentecost, the close of the Easter season.

-Saturday holds special significance in the religious calendar as the day on which the crucified Jesus lay dead in the tomb before his resurrection.
-On each Soul Saturday special service is held where prayers are offered in memory of those who have died and a list of the names of the dead is recited.
-Participants attending the services prepare kollyva, a dish made of sweetened, boiled wheat kernels, raisins, almonds, and pomegranate seeds that are traditionally associated with funerals and memorial services in Greece and Eastern Europe.
-In addition to attending religious services, participants often visit the graves of departed family members on Soul Saturdays, to clean and decorate the burial sites.
+Saturday holds special significance in the religious calendar as the day the crucified Jesus lay dead in the tomb before his resurrection.
+On each Soul, Saturday special service is held where prayers are offered in memory of those who have died, and a list of the names of the dead is recited.
+Participants attending the services prepare kollyva, a dish made of sweetened, boiled wheat kernels, raisins, almonds, and pomegranate seeds traditionally associated with funerals and memorial services in Greece and Eastern Europe.
+In addition to attending religious services, participants often visit the graves of departed family members on Soul Saturdays to clean and decorate the burial sites.

 Everyone – especially those with loved ones whose anniversary of passing falls during Lent and Holy Week – is encouraged to remember their departed loved ones annually by submitting their names to be commemorated on the Saturdays of Souls associated with Great Lent and the celebration of Pentecost.